gprasad09/Apache-Spark-Cluster-Project/sh_scripts/scripts_compose/README.md

-These Script are used if cluster is built using docker compose file.
+These scripts are used if cluster is built using docker compose file.
 In this approach, we need to start containers using "start.sh" on master.
-Also, we need to start worker-containers on all the servers.
+Also, we need to start worker containers on all the servers.